 One example: As good as the Classic Heavy Vinyl pressing is, the guitar at the opening of Helplessly Hoping tells you everything you need to know about what’s missing.
 The guitar on the better Hot Stamper domestic copies has a transparency and harmonic integrity that cannot be found on Classic’s version.

 The Classic Records pressing gets the tonal balance right, but their guitar doesn’t have the subtlety and harmonic resolution of the real thing.

-I’m laboring here to avoid the word detail, since many audiophiles like bright, phony sound because of all the wonderful “detail.”
+I’m laboring here to avoid the word detail, since many audiophiles like bright, phony sounding records because of all their wonderful “detail.”
 Patricia Barber’s albums come to mind.

-But most people will never know what they’re missing on Helplessly Hoping, because they will never have an amazing sounding copy of this song.
+But most people will never know what they’re missing on Helplessly Hoping, because they will never have an amazing sounding copy of this album.
 The hot copies are just too rare.